-Using partial inspection/ selection tools helps users define specific portions of a loaded file to be verified in Braille Inspection.
+Using partial Inspection/Selection tools helps users define specific portions of a loaded file to be verified in Braille Inspection.

-The selected area is surrounded by a red box, which can be cleared by clicking on the border and selecting Delete or resized by clicking and dragging to adjust its borders.
+The selected area is surrounded by a red box, which can either be cleared by clicking on the border and selecting Delete or resized by clicking and dragging to adjust its borders.

-You cannot apply multiple crops on the same page.
+Note: You cannot apply multiple crops on the same page.

+2.1.
 Auto Crop (Trim Box)

-If a trim box exists, Braille Inspection automatically draws a crop box around the trim area and only the region within the crop box is inspected.
+When a PDF file is uploaded, Braille Inspection checks to see if a PDF trim box exists.
+If one is found, Braille Inspection automatically draws a crop box around the trim area and only the region within the crop box is inspected hereafter.

 If you try to add your own crop box without removing the auto-generated one, Braille Inspection displays the message: